Do you want to make art with an iPad and Procreate?

 - Procreate (You can buy this from the app store when you have the iPad)

-Why I LOVE my iPad with Procreate
+Why I LOVE to make art with an iPad with Procreate

 I have been using my iPad for around 6 months now, and I love it more with each doodle I make with Procreate.
 Here’s why:

-- It’s user friendly.
+- It’s user-friendly.
 Once you have Procreate installed and your Pencil synced, you can start doodling right away.

-- The 11 inch screen is a great size and I can rest my hand comfortably on it while drawing.
+- The 11-inch screen is a great size and I can rest my hand comfortably on it while drawing.

 - The Pencil mimics hand to paper perfectly.
 I draw a lot of lines, and I need a digital product that won’t lag.
 I also need the digital pen to make marks where it’s supposed to.
 If you try using cheaper options, you’ll notice how the line you draw can be a millimeter or more away from where you’re actually holding the utensil on the screen.
 That really messes with my line work.
 I have no issues like this with the iPad.

 - In Procreate, you can easily zoom in and out with two fingers and turn your canvas when needed.
 No shortcut clicks, no scrolling on a screen.
-It’s super intuitive and allows me to work like I do with physical pen and paper.
+It’s super intuitive and allows me to work as I do with physical pen and paper.
 I can go with the flow.

-- When finished, I can easily export jpeg files to my Google Drive and move to other devices.
+- When finished, I can easily export jpeg files to my Google Drive and move them to other devices.